SERVICES WE OFFER

 highlighting the unique profile of strengths and weaknesses in children with an existing diagnosis such as ADHD or autism in order to individualise their learning plan

-We work hard to make sure that each child we work with is respected as a strong and capable individual.
+We work hard to make sure that each child and adult we work with is respected as a strong and capable individual.
 Please contact us to find out more about our services.
 You can also read more about our assessments from our FAQs.